 An inguinal hernia can cause someone to feel like they had an enormous meal when in fact they did not.
 This very common type of hernia can also make you feel bloated accompanied by pain in the groin and lower abdomen.

 Some of these easy to miss signs of a hernia can be potentially dangerous if not treated.
 Speak to your one of our hernia surgeons at Michigan Hernia Surgery if you suspect you may have a hernia.
+Drs.
+Iacco and Janczyk are proud to offer not only the expertise needed for surgical reconstruction in the operating room but also the experience necessary to care for patients postoperatively.
+When you have a hernia, seek care from a surgeon devoted to the care of hernias.
 Call 248-551-9090 today!